ysdn2018/the-next-website/src/content/work/stash-tea-packaging-re-design.md

 ![](/assets/3-stash-trans_rgb.jpg)

-While staying true to one aspect of the brand equity, the The Transformational Design takes a different turn an pushes further away from the original design while still staying true to STASH Tea's brand equities.
+While staying true to the meaning behind the name of the company, The Transformational Design creates a different take on the traditional tea box.
+Because in earlier centuries, the ship's captain would be presented with a "stash" of tea, I interpreted this as a paper bag.

 ## Conclusion